-There is a possibility that the structures at site have materials containing asbestos, demolition of which could potentially expose the those dismantling the structures to this hazardous substance.
-Exposure to asbestos, including chrysotile asbestos, occurs through inhalation of fibres in the air in the working environment, such as when demolished / removed.
+There is a possibility that the existing ruins at site have materials containing asbestos, demolition of which could potentially expose the construction workers to this hazardous substance.
+Exposure to asbestos, including chrysotile asbestos, occurs through inhalation of fibres in the air in the working environment.